lucianoengdev/Investimentos_x_Acidentes/README.md

 ## Project Ambition

-The goal is to build a complete transportation data project while learning how to think like a data analyst, data scientist and data engineer.
+The goal is to build a complete transportation data project.
 The project is not intended to simply produce charts.
 It is intended to document a full reasoning process:

 1. understand the raw data;
 2. clean and validate the data;